dadosfera/dadosfera-ai-oss/docs/source/development/implementation_details.md

 every quirk or leaky abstraction related to the particular runtime we are interfacing with.
-The points of interest in our logic, i.e. where changes related to container runtimes are likely to happen, are the `orchet-api` module in charge of building images and the `orchest-controller`, which might have to change some Orchest cluster level configuration based on the runtime.
+The points of interest in our logic, i.e. where changes related to container runtimes are likely to happen, are the `orchet-api` module in charge of building images and the `orchest-controller`, which might have to change some Dadosfera AI cluster level configuration based on the runtime.

 #### Docker